nvidia-holoscan/holohub/gxf_extensions/v4l2_video_capture/README.md

-# V4L2 Plus Extension
+# V4L2 Video Capture Extension

-This GXF extension provides support for USB and HDMI input on the Holoscan dev kits.
+This GXF extension provides support for USB and HDMI video capture using V4L2.

 ## Requirements